buildtesters/buildtest/docs/buildspecs/spack.rst

 spack will generate a random text for suitename which you won't know at time of writing test that is required by ``spack test results`` to fetch the results.

-.. command-output:: cat buildtest_tutorial_examples/build/spack_test.txt
+.. program-output:: cat buildtest_tutorial_examples/build/spack_test.txt

-.. command-output:: cat buildtest_tutorial_examples/inspect/spack_test.txt
+.. program-output:: cat buildtest_tutorial_examples/inspect/spack_test.txt

 We can search for test results using the spec format instead of suite name.
 In the ``results`` property we can